arangodb/docs/3.12/administration-cluster.md

 _leaders_ of shards.
 The requirement for this operation is that no collection in any of the databases has a `replicationFactor` greater than the current number of _DB-Servers_ minus one.
 In other words, the highest replication factor must not exceed the future _DB-Server_ count.
-For the purpose of cleaning out `DBServer004` for example would work as follows, when issued to any _Coordinator_ of the cluster:
+To clean out `DBServer004`, for example, you can issue the following command to any _Coordinator_ in the cluster:

 `curl <coord-ip:coord-port>/_admin/cluster/cleanOutServer -d '{"server":"DBServer004"}'`